Are you or someone you know dealing with a difficult situation or in crisis? We'll immediately direct your concern to the most qualified person.

 Scheduling Your Appointment

 Call us at 973-353-5231 or 973-353-5232 on weekdays, between 8:30 am and 4:30 pm.
-A Health Technician will evaluate your needs, by phone and set up an appointment with an appropriate health provider; either by Telemedicine and/ or in-person appointments
+A staff member will evaluate your needs, by phone and set up an appointment with an appropriate health provider; either by Telemedicine and/or in-person appointments.

 The university provides a nurse answering line that offers 24 hour service by calling 866-221-9674.
 A representative will obtain your history and provide best advice for care.
 If additional support is needed, please schedule an appointment with the Student Health Services team by phone (973-353-5231).